 But this wasn’t always the case.
 Throughout this storied journey, there have been many firsts.
 These innovations were not always spectacular, but they were breakthroughs that paved the way for greatness, and the stories behind their invention are eventful, awe-inspiring, and, occasionally, glorious.

-Join us as we delve into the history of computers with a look at some of the watershed moments in the field ranging from the early 19th century all the way to the dawn of the modern computing age in 1990.
+Join us as we delve into the history of computers with a look at some of the watershed moments in the field ranging from the first computers and the early 19th century all the way to the dawn of the modern computing age in 1990.

 What Was the First Computer?